dataviscourse/tutorials/lectures/lecture-maps.md

 ![Alt Image Text](./images/topo2geo.png)

-Let's take a closer look at a GeoJSON file that contains data for the US States. [data file containing US states](us-states.json).
+Let's take a closer look at a GeoJSON file that contains data for the US States.
+Here is a [data file containing US states](us-states.json).

 {% highlight javascript linenos %}
 {